panoc/NetWatchdta/README.md

 ## ✨ Features

 - **Real-Time Discord Alerts**: Get notified instantly when a local device (Server, PC, IoT) or your entire Internet connection goes down.
+Silent hours supported.
 - **Smart Recovery Notifications**: Not only tells you when things break but also calculates exactly how long the outage lasted once the connection returns.
 - **System Heartbeat**: Optional periodic "I'm alive" messages so you know your router hasn't frozen or lost power.
 - **Zero-Touch Management**: Includes a comprehensive automated installer and a "bulletproof" uninstaller.